dpouzada/Watson_for_MANA/README.md

 This enables saving time for MANA to supervise and check that the articles were correctly classified, and to the end user of this information who can also directly go to the point.

 ## Improvements to come

+Several additional Watson services could be plugged to the current solution to improve its features and efficiency.

 ### Watson Knowledge Studio